2007 St. Louis Rams season: Week 1: vs. Carolina Panthers

 The Rams began their 2007 campaign at home against the Carolina Panthers.
-In the first quarter, St. Louis trailed early as Panthers QB Jake Delhomme completed a 10-yard TD pass to WR Drew Carter.
-The Rams would tie the game with QB Marc Bulger completing a 3-yard TD pass to WR Torry Holt.
+In the first quarter, St. Louis trailed early as Panthers quarterback Jake Delhomme completed a 10-yard touchdown pass to wide receiver Drew Carter.
+The Rams would tie the game with quarterback Marc Bulger completing a 3-yard touchdown pass to wide receiver Torry Holt.
 In the second quarter, St. Louis would take the lead with kicker Jeff Wilkins getting a 42-yard field goal for the only score of the period.
-In the third quarter, Wiklins added to the Rams' lead with a 28-yard field goal.
-However, this was all wiped out as Delhomme completed a 68-yard TD pass to WR Steve Smith.
-In the fourth quarter, Carolina took over for the remainder of the game as kicker John Kasay nailed a 34-yard field goal, Delhomme and Carter hooked up with each other again on a 9-yard TD pass, and Kasay finished the game with 32-yard field goal.
+In the third quarter, Wilkins added to the Rams' lead with a 28-yard field goal.
+However, this was all wiped out as Delhomme completed a 68-yard touchdown pass to wide receiver Steve Smith.
+In the fourth quarter, Carolina took over for the remainder of the game as kicker John Kasay nailed a 34-yard field goal, Delhomme and Carter hooked up with each other again on a 9-yard touchdown pass, and Kasay finished the game with 32-yard field goal.

 The game was notable when offensive tackle Orlando Pace had a season-ending injury.
 This injury severely hurt the Rams' offense.

 With the loss, St. Louis began its season at 0–1.

 Week 2: vs. San Francisco 49ers

 Hoping to rebound from their loss to the Panthers, the Rams stayed at home for a Week 2 divisional duel against the San Francisco 49ers.

-In the first quarter, St. Louis got on the board first with QB Marc Bulger completing a 12-yard TD pass to WR Torry Holt for the only score of the period.
-In the second quarter, the 49ers tied the game up with RB Frank Gore getting a 1-yard TD run.
+In the first quarter, St. Louis got on the board first with quarterback Marc Bulger completing a 12-yard touchdown pass to wide receiver Torry Holt for the only score of the period.
+In the second quarter, the 49ers tied the game up with running back Frank Gore getting a 1-yard touchdown run.
 The Rams would respond with kicker Jeff Wilkins getting a 27 and a 29-yard field goal.

-In the third quarter, San Francisco took the lead with Gore getting an amazing 43-yard TD run for the only score of the period.
+In the third quarter, San Francisco took the lead with Gore getting an amazing 43-yard touchdown run for the only score of the period.

 In the fourth quarter, St. Louis retook the lead with Wilkins getting a 53-yard field goal.
 However, when the Rams were on the receiving end of a kickoff, a muffed catch led to 49ers kicker Joe Nedney getting a 40-yard field goal.
 With little time left in the game, Bulger got his team into position for a game-winning field goal.
 Unfortunately, Wilkins' 56-yard attempt fell about a yard short of the crossbar.

 With the loss, St. Louis fell to 0–2.